Russwater RPG Ruleset

 Plots

-I create small, short scenarios that can be the basis of an adventure plot usually 1-2 hours long.
+I create small, short scenarios that can be the basis of an adventure plot usually 30 mins to an hour long.

-Initially I will base them on creatures found in the Young Adventures Guide books.
-I will base their stats on the creatures Danger Level and description in the book.
+If I am using a creature found in the Young Adventurers Guidebooks, I will base their stats on the creatures Danger Level and description in the book.
 The players can look them up in the book and help them decide how to deal with the creature they are encountering.

 Later when the players are more experienced the ideas for this could come from one of the many great TTRPG source books, or from a piece of fiction or real-life drama, but usually comes from looking at fantasy images.